Code-Institute-Submissions/noeldugg-Project1/README.md

 - __Deployment__

-- This site was deployed to gitpod through github as the repositary was made in githb
+- This site was deployed to github through gitpod, I went to Settings then through settings I went through Pages, I then went to Source and from Source I deployed from a brach.
+I changed it to main branch and saved.
+- A live link can be found here  https://noeldugg.github.io/Project1/

 - #### Frameworks,Libraries & Programs Used

--    # Hover.css:
+-    #### Hover.css:
 -    Hover.css was used for the button elements and box containers, to add the transform transition while being hovered on.
 -    Used hover on the hero images switching images as you hover over it.
--    # Google fonts:
+-    #### Google fonts:
 -    Google fonts was used to import the Montserrat font.
 -    # Fontawesome:
 -    Font awesome was used on every page, it was added for aesthetic and UX purposes.
 -    Font awesome was used to import the the various social media icons and for the Get in touch section.
-      - # Media Query
+      - #### Media Query
       - Added media querys to make the pages responsive through the different breakpoints,        this made for smooth transition for different devices.

-     - # Github
+     - #### Github
      - Github was used to store the projects code after being pushed from Gitpod.

-     - # Gitpod
+     - #### Gitpod
      - Was used for version control by utillizing the Gitpod terminal to commit to Git and       Push to GitHub.
       - Gitpod was used to host my code which allowed me to create my website .

       -  #